 Pursuing higher education is expensive.
-It could take a good chunk of fortune out of your pocket managing tuition costs, resources, transportation costs and living.
-To offset some burden, students generally seek alternative sources of funding, including grants, loans and scholarships.
-Fortunately, For students with learning disability such as Dyslexia and Dyscalculia,there are selective scholarship opportunities that they may apply to financially support their education.
+It could take a good chunk of fortune out of your pocket managing tuition costs, resources, transportation costs, and living.
+To offload some burden, students generally seek alternative sources of funding, including grants, loans, and scholarships.
+Fortunately, For students with learning disabilities such as Dyslexia and Dyscalculia, there are selective scholarship opportunities that may financially support their education.

 We searched far and wide for programs and prepared a list of 10 that offers financial aid and scholarships to students with a learning disability.
 Explore some of the opportunities below.
 Please note that some of the aids mentioned in this post are not yet open for registration but it is advisable to keep a check on the link to get the latest updates on applications.

 1. Allegra Ford Thomas Scholarship

-Started in 2009, the Allegra Ford Thomas Scholarship is a $5000 financial aid over two years ($2,500 for each year) awarded to a graduating high school senior having a learning disability and/or ADHD by National Center for Learning Disabilities.
+Started in 2009, the Allegra Ford Thomas Scholarship is a$5000 financial aid over two years ($2,500 for each year) awarded to a graduating high school senior having a learning disability and/or ADHD by National Center for Learning Disabilities.
 Students who will be enrolled in a two-year community college, a vocational or technical training program, or a specialized program for students with LD and/or ADHD in the fall can apply for this scholarship.

-In order to eligible for Allegra Ford Thomas Scholarship, Applicant must be a US citizen who can provide most current documentation of an identified learning disability and/or ADHD (e.g., psycho-educational report, neuropsychological evaluation, IEP or 504 plan) and has utilized services, supports and/or accommodations.
+In order to be eligible for Allegra Ford Thomas Scholarship, the Applicant must be a US citizen who can provide the most current documentation of an identified learning disability and/or ADHD (e.g., psycho-educational report, neuropsychological evaluation, IEP or 504 plan) and has utilized services, supports and/or accommodations.
 Other than that, He/She must demonstrate their financial needs by submitting their financial information.

 2. Fred J. Epstein Youth Achievement Awards